 At Amritsar, the Trudeau's also visited the world's first Partition Museum at Town Hall, together with five of his Cabinet ministers, a senator and 14 members of the Canadian Parliament.
-The PM was accompanied by ministers Harjit Singh Sajjan, Navdeep Singh Bains, Bardish Chagger, Kirsty Duncan, and Amarjeet Sohi.
+The PM was accompanied by ministers Harjit Singh Sajjan, Navdeep Bains, Bardish Chagger, Kirsty Duncan, and Amarjeet Sohi.
+He was grateful to Prime Minister Trudeau for visiting the Partition Museum.
+As Canada has a vibrant Punjabi community, the museum is very keen to record and include the stories of Punjabis settled there."

-Signing the vistor's book at the Partition Museum, Amritsar
+Signup the visitor's book at the Partition Museum, Ahluwalia